What is Freemasonry?

 Freemasonry uses building analogies to teach members how to lead productive lives that benefit the communities that they live in.
 In the medieval era, stonemasons wore aprons and gloves to protect themselves while working on shaping rough pieces of stone, but in today’s society Freemasons meet to build friendships and communities rather than cathedrals and castles.

-Guiding principles of Freemasonry
+The 4 Guiding principles of Freemasonry

 Freemasonry is organised in smaller units of members, called Lodges, where meetings are held, and members meet together.
 A Freemason Lodge is a place where members will spend a significant part of their journey in Freemasonry and each member can freely choose the Lodge they wish to be part of.

-Lodge meetings are typically held in two parts.
-The first involves more administrative procedures, such as proposing and balloting for new members and receiving news about charitable fundraising.
+Lodge meetings are normally held in two parts.
+The first part involves more administrative procedures, such as proposing and balloting for new members and receiving news about charitable fundraising.
 The second part focuses on ceremonies, which might relate to areas such as the admittance of new members or the installation of the Master of the Lodge and his officers – a process made up of three degrees, or stages, each marked by a special ceremony.

 Our ceremonies are based around three principles that are still taught in our ceremonies today: look after those less fortunate, improve yourself and live life well so as to be remembered for the right reasons.